se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ```

 In the above example, we write the `getPersons` method only once in the service class and we can access this method from any component by injecting the service in the constructor.
-This is how DI increases "efficiency and modularity".
+This way of using DI increases the efficiency and modularity (as per the [Angular official website](https://angular.io/guide/dependency-injection)).

 Declarative Templates and Dependency Injection are only a couple of noteworthy features of Angular.
 A more comprehensive [list](https://angular.io/features) is available on the official website.